Mairéad McClean: HEREGallery 1

 McClean’s flexibility to consider completed works as materials for a new work mirrors a political approach, which as Shirley MacWilliam writes in the accompanying catalogue essay, 'aims not to myth make but to remain open to taking new points of view or looking at a bigger picture’.
 McClean approaches the 'bigger picture' in a nuanced and fluid way, searching for a range of outcomes, which are frequently or perhaps cyclically, in a state flux.

-‘Sourced from both Mairead's personal archive and the archive here at Belfast exposed, this new work is wonderful.
-They give a sense of place in the context of both Northern Ireland’s legacy of the Troubles and the point that we are right now here in Belfast.
-Combined with some of her signature renowned films, HERE will engage audiences at a deep level, encouraging us to reflect on the past, bringing us to the present and create for our future’.
+‘Sourced from both Mairead's personal archive and the archive here at Belfast Exposed, this new work is wonderful.
+It gives a sense of place in the context of both Northern Ireland’s legacy of the Troubles and the point that we are right now here in Belfast.
+Combined with some of her signature renowned films, HERE will engage audiences at a deep level, encouraging us to reflect on the past, bringing us to the present and forge thoughts for our future’.

 Visual artist Mairéad McClean works across film, video, sound and photography using material from a diverse range of sources.
 Found footage, historical and family archives, filmed performances and televisual media, appear in many of her single screen films and multi-media installations produced over the past 25 years.
 Her work often features ordinary people as they cope with forms of control.
 Whether the camera follows actual events or follows enactments by a performer, people are seen to challenge or circumvent authority or to improvise with their own actions.
 Memory, and how and why we remember has been explored in much of her work.